 Alternatively, open a new terminal window instead of reloading ~/.bashrc manually.

 Zsh users should replace ~/.bashrc with ~/.zshrc.
-NVM is a shell function, not a binary, so verify it with command -v instead of which:
+NVM is a shell function, not a binary, so verify it with command -v instead of which.
+Fedora does not currently provide an nvm package for dnf install nvm in this workflow:

 command -v nvm